Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 Part 2: Elucidating Myths and Fables

 The first versagraph of Part 2 exclaims and commands his passage to India to elucidate the Asian myths and fables.
 He then suggests that it is not merely modern science that informs and delights the soul, but it is also myths and fables from around the entire world.
-He is deeply enthralled by the world religions, "The deep diving bibles and legends."

 Next, he then asserts through a rhetorical question the ancient rôle that India has played in the founding of the ways of knowing God and God’s purpose for humankind: "Passage to India! / Lo, soul, seest thou not God's purpose from the first?"